EdPs97/portfolio/README.md

 ---

 ## Selected Projects
-A curated selection of projects that best represent my technical and professional focus.
+A selection of projects that best represent my technical and professional focus.

 ### PI System & AVEVA Connect – Operational Analytics Suite
 **Operational data modeling and analytics for mining operations**